 Every barber – even the best of them – has to get his or her own hair cut sometimes.
 It is exactly the same with me – sometimes my hair (um, I mean, my website) just gets out of control, or starts to look outdated.

-I teach small businesses and freelancers how to establish an online presence for themselves, and it’s usually when I see the great websites they build that I am reminded to take a look at my own.
-That’s when I start thinking to myself “Hmmm, I should really have some X on my home page,” or “Why didn’t I notice how cluttered my Y page had become?”
+It’s usually when I notice a problem on a client’s website that I am reminded to take a look at my own.
+I start thinking to myself “Hmmm, I should really have X on my home page,” or “Why didn’t I notice how cluttered my Y page had become?”

 To stick with the barber analogy, here are three easy fixes for your unruly hair website.